DevPhil01/alx-project-nexus/README.md

 - ✅ Efficient vote counting with database aggregation
 - ✅ Read-only serializers for list endpoints
 - ✅ JWT token-based authentication (stateless)
+- ✅ Redis caching for poll lists, details, and results
+- ✅ Rate limiting on all endpoints to prevent abuse
+- ✅ Cache invalidation on vote submission for real-time results

 ### Testing
 Comprehensive testing performed using: